 – Transportation and any other services provided

-A diagnosis of Alzheimer’s or related dementia like vascular, frontotemporal, and Lewy body dementia is not required to move into memory care.
+A diagnosis of Alzheimer’s or related dementia is not required to move into memory care.
 Dementias are difficult to diagnose, with symptoms that change and vary.
 It is important for the residence to link the symptoms with the proper support enabling the best care for your loved one.

-And while it is possible to move into memory care on short notice in New Hampshire, this is not a good idea.
+While it is possible to move into memory care on short notice in New Hampshire, this is not a good idea.
 Finding the right home is a long process that involves looking at every option and asking questions of residents and staff.
-Also, the person with dementia will be able to provide more input the sooner the search begins.
-It is best, in fact, to start looking before moving becomes necessary.
+Additionally, your loved one will be able to provide more input the sooner the search begins.
+It is best to start looking before moving becomes necessary.

 The minimum amount of space for each room depends on the type, size, and when the residence was built.
 Remember that Assisted Living Residences – Residential Care offer less medical care than Supported Residential Healthcare Facilities, but either can admit people with dementia.
-ALR-RCs must be at least 100 square feet for one resident or 160 square feet for two; however, if the residence was licensed before 2008, the rooms must be 80 square feet for one person and 140 square feet for two people.
+Assisted Living Residences – Residential Care must be at least 100 square feet for one resident or 160 square feet for two; however, if the residence was licensed before 2008, the rooms must be 80 square feet for one person and 140 square feet for two people.

-Unlike many other states, New Hampshire’s regulations do not require dementia-friendly architectural designs for memory care.
-It has been proven to be beneficial that time outside in the open air has been shown to help with dementia symptoms so you might look for a residence with a secure outdoor area.
-Clear sight lines and an easily navigated layout, as well as soft paint colors, have likewise been demonstrated to help keep people with dementia more comfortable.
-When you’re finding a new community for your loved one, therefore, keep an eye on whether the actual physical building will make a good home.
+New Hampshire’s regulations do not require dementia-friendly architectural designs for memory care.
+It has been proven to be beneficial that time outside in the open air helps with dementia symptoms so you might look for a residence with a secure outdoor area.
+Clear lines of sight and an easily navigated layout, as well as soft paint colors, have likewise been demonstrated to help keep patients with dementia more comfortable.
+When you’re finding a new community for your loved one, keep an eye on whether the facilities surroundings will make a good home for your loved one.

-All assisted living residences in New Hampshire must employ a full-time administrator in charge of day-to-day operations who is state-approved with the required educational and professional experience.
-There are no state staff-to-resident ratio requirements; the number of staff is determined by the administrator, and must be sufficient to meet the needs of all residents.
-Administrators must also have at least 12 hours of continuing education annually.
+In all assisted living residences in New Hampshire, there is a full-time administrator in charge of day-to-day operations who is state-approved with the required educational and professional experience.
+There are no staff-to-resident ratio requirements; the number of staff is determined by the administrator and must be enough to meet the needs of all residents.
+Administrators must additionally complete 12 hours of continuing education annually.

 – Residents’ rights